ozeki-ai/demo/readme.md

 # TODO - NEXT PHASE

-  * sales guy should be able to say NO and customize some of the values
-  * extract and share title and sections (separate out shown state into separate map - like values)
   * share state between stories so they react appropriately
   * show saved agreements
   * allow sales and lawyer to review approved/rejected agreement
   * indicate some kind of negotiation

+# POLISH

+  * sales guy should be able to say NO and customize some of the values
+  * only highlight values in one section at a time